SparkPost/support-docs/support/my-account-and-profile/scim.md

 description: "Learn how to enable SCIM user provisioning through Okta for your SparkPost account."
 ---

 **This integration with Okta is currently under development and is not available to all customers yet.
-Contact to learn more.**
+Please file a support ticket to learn more.**

 ## Features
 - Create users